Báb's trial in Tabriz

 The Báb's trial in Tabríz took place in 1848.

 Background

 The Báb was put on trial in summer 1848 in the city of Tabriz.
-There, he was interrogated by the local Islamic clergy in presence of Naser al-Din Shah Qajar, who was then the crown prince.
+There, he was interrogated by the local Islamic clergy in the presence of Naser al-Din Shah Qajar, who was then the crown prince.

 Alleged recantation

 According to one account, after the Báb's bastinado, he recanted his claims and provided a "sealed undertaking" that he would not repeat his errors.